Updated April 2026

 Locks & Entry Points

-Deadlocks on all external doors and key-operated locks on all windows are a minimum requirement.
-Some policies require security stays on windows rather than simple latches.
+Deadlocks on all external doors and key-operated locks on all windows are a minimum requirement for most policies.
 Garage doors and sheds must also be secured.
+Check whether your policy specifies particular lock standards.

 🚨